malayjoshi13/Pehchaan/README.md

 .   .   .
 .   .   .
 ```
-You can anytime add/delete images in the database, the representation files will be made automatically for `FaceRecognizer` task
+Note: You can add/delete images in the database anytime, the representation files will be made automatically for the `FaceRecognizer` functionality

 ## 3) Execution

 ## 3.1) FaceRecognizer:-
-**Application**: using images in the database (i.e. `dataset` folder) for identifying the name of a person whose image is fed as an input.
+**Application**: identifying the name of a person whose image is fed as an input using images in the database (i.e. `dataset` folder).

 **Syntax**: `python FaceRecognizer.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`